EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 end
 ```

-We've now completed most of the implementation for the promotion
+We’ve now completed most of the implementation for the promotion
 action.
 Every time the order is updated, all line items are scanned
 for eligibility and the appropriate create/update/destroy actions are
 taken.
-This however, isn't the end of our implementation.
+This however, isn’t the end of our implementation.
 Unlike
 other items in our cart, we need to prevent users from changing the
-quantity of "get one" line items or removing them from the
+quantity of “get one” line items or removing them from the
 cart.
 We also need some way of indicating that these zero price line
 items are complements of the Buy One Get One promotion.

-## Locked Line Items with Additional Text
+### Locked Line Items with Additional Text

 While the concept of locked or immutable line items might rightly
-deserve its own, separate Spree plugin, we'll roll a quick one here
+deserve its own, separate Spree plugin, we’ll roll a quick one here
 to complete the implementation of our promotion.
-We'll need to add a
+We’ll need to add a
 few attributes to the spree_line_items database table, and tweak our
 implementation of create_matching_get_one_line_item.